MGProx: A nonsmooth multigrid proximal gradient method with adaptive restriction for strongly convex optimization: Numerical results

 \subsection{The optimization problem}

 We now discuss how to derive the optimization problem by discretizing the integral in \eqref{prob:EOP} to obtain a problem in the form of \eqref{prob:minfg}.
 On a grid of $N\times N$ internal points with $\Delta x=\Delta y=h= \frac{1}{N+1}$ on $\Omega$, we let $\U \in \IR^{N \times N}$ with $\U(i,j) = u( ih, jh)$ with $i,j$ ranging from $1$ to $N$.
 Here small italic symbol $u(x,y)$ denotes the continuum variable in the infinite dimensional space, and the capital bold symbol $\U$ denotes a $N$-by-$N$ matrix obtained by finite discretization of $u$.
+Let $\vec$ denotes vectorization, then $\u \coloneqq \vec(\U) \in \IR^{N^2}$ is the optimization variable.
+Discretizing the integral in \eqref{prob:EOP} gives